Experience on Boards, Committees and Municipal Council

 – Member of General Government Committee with responsibilities involving Economic Development, By-Law, Treasury & Administration Departments, Doctor Recruitment, and budget preparation for the municipal corporation;

 – Council representative on the regional Airport Municipal Services Board, serving as Vice-Chair.
 The committee mandate was to maintain and improve services at the local airport and expand revenue opportunities where possible, as well as overseeing airport hangar construction.
 This committee worked with the Federal Government regarding Custom Services and Port of Entry applications for the airport.

 - Former Council representative for the local Small Business Enterprise Centre, funded by the provincial government, that strives to provide services and information to new and existing businesses as well as encouraging entrepreneurship among our youth;

-- Former Council representative for the Nottawasaga Valley Conservation Authority with responsibilities to administer and care for the watershed and lands that affect our municipality.
+- Current Council representative for the Nottawasaga Valley Conservation Authority and past chairman with responsibilities to administer and care for the watershed and lands that affect our municipality.